-What challenges are available against a decision refusing to recognise an arbitral award in your jurisdiction?
+15 What challenges are available against a decision refusing to recognise an arbitral award in your jurisdiction?

-Since recognition proceedings are ex parte, an award debtor would only learn about the outcome once the district court's decision is served.
+Since the recognition proceedings are ex parte, the award debtor would only learn about the outcome once the district court's decision is served.
 The debtor may appeal against this decision before the competent regional court within four weeks.
-This period doubles if the award debtor's seat or domicile is abroad, provided that this appeal is the debtor's very first opportunity to participate in the recognition proceedings.
-The appeal must be based on the grounds for rejecting the recognition and enforcement of an arbitral award as listed in Article V of the New York Convention.
+This period doubles for cases where the award debtor's seat or domicile is abroad provided that this appeal is their very first opportunity to participate in the recognition proceedings.
+The appeal must be based on the grounds for rejecting the recognition and enforcement of an arbitral award as listed in article V of the New York Convention.
 This provision also allows the debtor to invoke grounds for refusal that have not been discussed before the district court.